-By the 1970s some sports such as athletics had become dominated by ‘shamateurism’ (sham amateurism).
+By the 1970s some sports, including athletics, had become dominated by ‘shamateurism’ (sham amateurism).
 Under-the-table payments to elite athletes were commonplace.
 In 1976 the New Zealand Amateur Athletics Association (NZAAA) negotiated a deal in which their Olympic (and therefore strictly amateur) 1,500-metre champion John Walker was paid to endorse Fresh Up, a fruit drink.
-‘We wanted upfront payments, not brown envelopes in the changing shed,’ said NZAAA chairman Ian Boyd.1
+‘We wanted upfront payments, not brown envelopes in the changing shed,’ said NZAAA chair Ian Boyd.1

 Dollars for doing the distance

 Anne Audain openly accepted $10,000 for winning a race in Oregon in 1981 because ‘I had travelled the European track circuit and had seen all the under-the-table money the men were getting.’
-Audain said the prize money ‘gave me another 11 years in a career I thought was over.’2 In 1984 she ran in the first women's Olympic marathon in Los Angeles and four years after that she ran at the Olympics in Seoul.
+Audain said the prize money ‘gave me another 11 years in a career I thought was over.’2 She ran in the first women's Olympic marathon in Los Angeles in 1984, and in the 10,000 metres at the Seoul Olympics in 1988.

 In 1981 three New Zealand runners took part in a 15-kilometre race in Portland, Oregon.
 One of them, Anne Audain, openly accepted $10,000 in prize money.
 She was immediately banned for life from amateur competition but kept running on the professional circuit.
-The NZAAA and other official bodies soon lifted the ban, and Audain was reinstated in time for victory in the 1982 Commonwealth Games.
+The NZAAA and other official bodies soon lifted the ban, and Audain was reinstated in time to win gold at the 1982 Commonwealth Games.